 Students choose their freshman meal plan during housing selection.
-There are three Independence plan options that provide unlimited access into the dining halls, three guest swipes, and bonus funds.
+The Independence plan provides unlimited access into the dining halls, three guest swipes, and Bonus Funds.

-Bonus funds are accepted in all dining venues and are available in \$100 increments up to \$500.
+Bonus funds are accepted in all dining venues and available in \$100 increments up to \$500.
 Unused balances roll over from fall to spring semesters.